-If you're a freelancer whom the Internal Revenue Service (IRS) defines as a “U.S. Person” and earn money working with your client through Worksome, you need to report this income on your tax return.
+If you're an External Worker whom the Internal Revenue Service (IRS) defines as a “U.S. Person” and earn money working with your client through Worksome, you need to report this income on your tax return.

 For W2s (On payroll)